ironchestgames/pico-8-carts/epicevilender.md

 1. Sharp swords do 2 damage
 2. Ice will only do damage if the enemy is already frozen.
 (This also applies to you)

+### How much damage can I take?

+You start with 3 life points.
+Lose them all and you die.

+There are 2 ways to regain life:
+ - Have a _Skull_ amulet equipped when losing your last point, you'll then get another 3 life points
+ - Kill the last boss

+If you have armor, 1 armor will save 1 hit.
+Armor is replenished before each level.

+All enemies do 1 damage per attack. _Samael_ (\~level 8 boss) is the only exception.

 ### I want to start over!

 Ok!